SATAY-LL/Transposonmapper/jupyter_book/_build/html/_sources/getting-started/00-getting-started.md

 ```

-## Installing Transposonmapper from the github repository
+## Installing Transposonmapper from the GitHub repository
+We recommend using conda as a virtual environment manager to isolate installed dependencies.

 ### For users